2025 Daily Clip Challenge

-I'm experimenting with a new kind of journal format where I record a short video clip every day.
-What do you think?
+I'm experimenting with a new kind of journal format where I challenged myself to record a short video clip every day and turn them into a monthly video.
+The project continues to change and grow but I love the results so far.

 I've kept a written journal on and off for decades.
 I recently pulled out a stack of old notebooks from 30 years ago.
 Leafing through them provided some amazing insight into the person I once was.
 They were not always easy to read, but I choose to be forgiving of my past self as I think we all need to be.